SamirTalwar/jenga/README.md

 - __Sandboxing__:
 Jenga's builds are hermetic.
 Every build action is run in a separate sandbox allowing access only to declared dependencies.
-This ensures no dependency can be missed, which would otherwise lead to an incorrect rebuild.
+This ensures no dependency can be missed which would otherwise lead to an incorrect rebuild.
 This is the core of Jenga's safety claim.

 - __Caching__: